Most Famous Guests: Catherine the Great, Alexander von Humboldt.

 The main bar is the Apollo Bar, another stylish steel and glass structure with comfortable seating and a great range of cocktails, beers, wines and spirits.
-It too offers food, mainly small dishes and snacks but also some larger meals, including a very fine Wiener Schnitzel.
+It too offers food, mainly small dishes and snacks but also some larger meals, including a very fine, classic Wiener Schnitzel.

 Another veritable highlight of Schloss Mönchstein is their excellent spa facilities.
 This wellness oasis has a steam bath, a Finnish sauna, gym, relaxation zones, massage & beauty treatments, an outdoor infinity pool & whirlpool hot tub with views over Salzburg.

 Any visitor to Salzburg will be well aware of hill of Mönchsberg that sits proudly over the town.
 They will also be aware of its spectacular hilltop castle; your hotel, Schloss Hotel Mönchstein, which can be seen from almost every corner of the Old Town.

 The hotel is just a 7-minute walk from the Old Town or Aldstadt, and can be reached on foot, by car or via a lift built into the hill. (hotel guests receive a free lift pass).